NAME¶

 By default, Podman publishes TCP ports.
 To publish a UDP port instead, give

-as protocols respectively.
+with tcp, and udp as protocols respectively.
 Rootful containers can also

-publish ports using the sctp
+publish ports using the sctp protocol.

-Host port does not have to be specified (e.g. podman run -p 127.0.0.1::80
+Host port does not have to be specified (e.g. podman run -p 127.0.0.1::80).

 If it is not, the container port is randomly assigned a port on the host.

-Use podman port to see the actual mapping: podman port $CONTAINER $CONTAINERPORT
+Use podman port to see the actual mapping: podman port $CONTAINER $CONTAINERPORT.

 Note: You must not publish ports of containers in the pod individually, but only by the pod itself.